gioves28/Tableau-CitiBike-Dashboard/README.md

 ## Summary of Findings
  - 73% of the user are male
  - Tuesday morning is the busiest time.
- - Hamilton Park is the busiest station.
+ - Grove st Path is the busiest station.